roman-spiridonov/yargs-config/README.md

             // default: 1  // can be populated automatically
         },
         nested: {
-            nestedOption: {
-                desc: 'This is nested option'
-                // type: 'string'  // can be populated automatically }
-        }
+            nestedOption: 'You can just enter the description' }
     }
 };